FAQ's

 The expected lifespan of a solar farm project is up to 30 years.

-Mytilineos is using high quality solar tracker systems to build its solar farms and the most up to date solar panel and inverter technologies.
+Metlen is using high quality solar tracker systems to build its solar farms and the most up to date solar panel and inverter technologies.

 What is the life cycle of a photovoltaic panel?